INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

   the hard work!
 ```

+**This course:**

+- Summarizing the big messages of the MOOC
+- Going further with machine learning
+- Bringing value: The bigger picture beyond machine-learning

 ## The big messages of the mooc

-## 1. The machine learning pipeline
+### 1. The machine learning pipeline

 - Predictive models are learned on a train set and then applied to new
   data, a "test set"